4-H Youth Development Community Education Specialist Yuba City, CA, Job ID 76651

 Job Description

-The home department for this position is UCCE Colusa County.
-While this position normally is based in Colusa, CA, this position is eligible for hybrid flexible work arrangements for applicants living in the State of California at this time.
+The home department for this position is UCCE Orange County.
+While this position normally is based in Irvine, CA, this position is eligible for hybrid flexible work arrangements for applicants living in the State of California at this time.
 Please note that hybrid flexible work arrangements are subject to change by the University.

 Job Posting Close Date: